sanskrit/learnsanskrit.org/content/guide/sandhi/the-sandhi-system.md

 }

-When we learn a bout sandhi changes, we should also know {em where} whey occur.
+When we learn about sandhi changes, we should also know {em where} they occur.
 Some sandhi changes occur between the different parts of a {em single word}:

 {ex